 Although the $250,000 death benefit was a drop in the bucket for an insurance company that collected $2.3 billion in premiums the year it denied the claim, the amount was a significant sum for a surviving spouse.
-While life insurers often deny coverage for legitimate reasons, the most common justification, which accounts for two-thirds of claims disputes in a typical year, is “material misrepresentation.”
-While the definition of information that is “material” can vary depending on the policy, the term generally refers to facts that would significantly impact the scope or degree of risk under the policy.
+While life insurers often deny coverage for legitimate reasons, the most common justification, which accounts for two-thirds of claims disputes in a typical year, is “material misrepresentation”.
+While the definition of information that is “material” can vary depending on the jurisdiction, the term generally refers to facts that would materially impact the scope or degree of risk under the policy.

 Most people presume that insurance carriers generally pay life insurance claims.
 Admittedly, life insurance companies pay approximately $38 billion in death benefits during a typical year.
 However, five thousand beneficiaries were denied death benefits in a recent one-year period.
 The total value of unpaid death benefits during a typical year exceeds $370 million, which the Los Angeles Times indicates amounts to double the amount of annual unpaid benefits just a decade earlier.